s-cube-15/e-com-furlenco/README.md

 ### 2. Start the Angular Development Server

-In a new terminal, navigate to the `Online` directory and run:
+In a new terminal (also in the project root), run:

 ```bash
 ng serve